qmk/qmk_firmware/docs/features/led_indicators.md

 This function writes the LED state to the actual hardware.
-Call it manually from your `led_update_*()` callbacks to modify the handling of the standard keyboard LEDs.
-For example when repurposing a standard LED indicator as layer indicator.
+Call it manually from your `led_update_*()` callbacks to modify the handling of the standard keyboard LEDs, for example, when repurposing a standard LED indicator as layer indicator.

 ## Setting Physical LED State